 Examples of commodities:

-Commodities that are traded are typically sorted into four broad categories: metal, energy, livestock and meat, and agricultural.
-Gold.
-Silver, grains, beef, oil, and natural gas are some examples.
+Commodities that are traded are typically sorted into four broad categories: metal, energy, livestock and meat, and agriculture.

-Low or negative correlation with returns to equities
+Low or negative correlation with returns to asset classes like equities

 Riskier as prices are impacted by uncertainties, and hence are hard to predict